 Houseplants can also be grown with a wicking system, where an absorbent rope wick or LECA draws water upwards to the plant’s roots from a reservoir below the roots.
 In these semi-hydroponic systems, the roots are exposed to air and draw moisture from the wicking material as needed.
 Wicking systems are best for lettuce and herb gardens, houseplants, and seedling starters that benefit from slow, consistent delivery of moisture and nutrients.

 A nutrient film growing process uses a tubing system to move a small amount of nutrient-dense water over otherwise air-exposed roots.
 The “film” refers to the small amount of liquid applied.
-This hydroponic growing method is best suited to growing houseplants and foods like lettuce, herbs, and other green vegetables in greenhouses or green shelves.
+This hydroponic growing method is best suited to growing herbs, houseplants, foods like lettuce, and other green vegetables in greenhouses or green shelves.

 Deepwater culture is a single-tank hydroponics method that uses a pump to oxygenate the water, allowing the plants to extend their roots as deep as they can in the water.
 This straightforward set-up is ideal for home hydroponics, whatever you’re growing.